 You can use soundbars as standalone speakers or as part of a complete surround system.
 They can be used as standalone speakers to provide great sound, but they don’t take up as much space as a complete surround system.
 These sound systems are easy to install and have been a necessity in many homes across the country.

-HDMI vs. Optical Soundbars refers to the cables transmitting your source device’s audio back to your soundbar.
+HDMI ARC vs. Optical Soundbars refers to the cables transmitting your source device’s audio system to your soundbar.
 These two types of Soundbar cables have subtle differences, but they are worth looking at.

-One of the most popular types is the High-Definition Multimedia Interface cables (HDMI).
-They are now a standard cable that can be used with almost all modern devices.
+One of the most popular types is the High-Definition Multimedia Interface cables (HDMI ARC).
+They are now a standard fiber optic cable that can be used with almost all modern devices.
 They are an essential component of many home theater systems.
 They provide consistent, excellent sound and video.

 They transmit both audio and optical signals between devices.
 They are easy to use.
 This means that you will need fewer cables to connect your devices so you can start enjoying them.

 HDMI ARC is required to connect a TV to a Soundbar.